Nootropics Expert

 Researchers working with old Fisher-344 rats found that the aged rats had a consistently different EEG profile from young rats.
 They found slow brain waves were present in both the frontal cerebral cortex and hippocampus.
 Theta brain wave activity was missing altogether but was dominant in the brains of young rats.

-Theta brain waves are associated with creativity, integrative experiences and relief from trauma.
+Theta brain waves are associated with creativity, integrative experiences and relief from trauma associated with brain injury.
 Theta waves are commonly experienced by meditators.
 An “ah-ha moment” is a burst of Theta waves in your brain.

 This research team found that Pramiracetam normalized brain wave activity in the old rats.
 And even more interesting was that its older sibling Piracetam did not produce this effect on brain waves.
 And that tolerance to Piracetam was a problem.